 Membership in a synagogue represents a commitment to the community.
 It means that you are involved in keeping Jewish life alive and seeing it continue to the next generation.
 It also gives you a framework of giving and contributing to the Shul, and it means that you are a partner in supporting the financial needs of the Synagogue which we are all part of.
-If you are interested in joining Temple Beth El Bradenton, please contact Staci Rosenstein by leaving a message for her at the Temple 941-755-4900
+If you are interested in joining Temple Beth El Bradenton, please contact our membership chair, Helen Hammerman

 Message from the President Dr. Robyn Spirtas

 Membership is up!
 We have had a steady stream of new members over the last few months and it is so exciting to watch TBE grow.
 We continue to offer interesting programs and events.
 Hebrew school has started and we now have 5 students.
 We are also going into "season".
 Welcome back to our Seasonal members!
 We will be offering a new member and potential new member coffee at the home of our Membership Chair, Helen Hammerman and hope to make many people feel our passion for TBE and we have a new policy for college students.
 All in all the growth has been wonderful.

 Here is the new policy at Temple Beth El: Calling all full time college and graduate students that would like to join the congregation...
 If you are a full time student 25 or under, you can belong to the synagogue for just $25 per year, yes per year!
 Go to www.templebethelbradenton.com for more info or call the TBE office at 941-755-4900 and leave your name and phone number to give to our Membership Chair, Helen Hammerman.

 TBE Special Events: